 In our ‘FinTech Pulse’ monthly podcast we explore the latest global news, regulatory developments, trends and hot topics in the Fintech sector.
-Hosts Sean Murphy (Global Head of FinTech, London) and Catherine Hagerty (Partner, San Francisco) will be joined by our FinTech lawyers and leading industry experts from around the world to discuss their insights on everything FinTech from crypto assets and open banking to AI and blockchain, with special feature editions on InsurTech and the payments landscape.
+Hosts Sean Murphy (Global Head of FinTech, London) and Madeline Bailey (Co-head Technology Consulting) will be joined by our FinTech lawyers and leading industry experts from around the world to discuss their insights on everything FinTech from crypto assets and open banking to AI, blockchain, NFTs and the Metaverse, with special feature editions on InsurTech and the payments landscape.

 How to listen

 Special edition | US federal regulators’ regulatory enforcement activity against crypto exchanges

 In this special edition, our US partners Stephen Aschettino, Andrew Lom and Kevin Harnisch discuss the recent uptick in regulatory enforcement activity from federal regulators against crypto exchanges, with the SEC issuing a Wells Notice to Coinbase and suing Beaxy, and the CFTC suing Binance and seeking permanent injunctions to also stop Binance from working with US-based customers.

 Episode 11 (January 2023): 2023 predictions for crypto and FinTech regulation and litigation, M&A and investments, NFTs, Web 3 and the Metaverse.

 In this month’s episode of FinTech Pulse, our lawyers from Australia, Europe, Canada, the US, Middle East and UK share their thoughts and predictions for 2023 on crypto and FinTech regulation and litigation, M&A and investments, NFT's, Web 3 and the Metaverse.

 Digital assets and cryptocurrencies in the insurance sector